Theatrhythm Final Fantasy: Sales

-In the first week of release in Japan, sales of just shy of 70,000 were reported, despite Famitsu giving the 3DS version a score of one ten, two nines, and one eight for a total of 36 out of 40.
-Within one month, by March 11, 2012, said handheld version had sold 112,344 copies in Japan.
-As of February 4, 2013, said version sold 163,098 units in Japan.
+In the first week of release in Japan, sales of just shy of 70,000 were reported, despite Famitsu giving the 3DS version a score of one 10, two 9, and one 8 for a total of 36 out of 40.
+Within one month, by March 2012, said handheld version had sold 112,344 copies in Japan.
+As of February 2013, said version sold 163,098 units in Japan.

-In February 2012, Nobuo Uematsu, longtime Final Fantasy composer, played the 3DS version of Theatrhythm Final Fantasy and expressed satisfaction, stating that "As I remembered various things from the past 20 years, I was reduced to tears.
+In February 2012, Nobuo Uematsu, longtime Final Fantasy composer, played the 3DS version of Theatrhythm Final Fantasy and expressed satisfaction, stating that "as I remembered various things from the past 20 years, I was reduced to tears.
 FF music fans should definitely play it.
 Won't you cry with me?"